r-gg/serverless-computing/README.md

 6. prepare the action: `......./python$ ./deploy-python-action.sh learner`
 7. to start learning goto localhost:5000/learn

+# To start learning

+After staring the main-app, it gets served on localhost:5000.
+After navigating to `/build-everything` the training can start.

+To start training navigate to `/learn`.
+Pass the arguments with url params: `/learn?nclients=10&nrounds=10&nselected=5`

+Default values are:
+- nclients=3
+- nselected=3
+- nrounds=5

+Each round starts nclients and each client gets one split.
+As soon as the 50 splits get used the splits start getting re-used.

 # After changing the action code

 - Delete action `wski action delete learner`